Rider Position and Aids

 In the first part of this ride, Shannon helps a rider work on her leg position that helps open the hip joint.
 The rider should feel like if the horse drops out from under her, she will land on her feet.
 The hips go in advance of the shoulders every stride because the horse takes them.

-They start the canter work and focus on the rider turning her body position in the direction of travel.
+Shannon and the clinic rider start the canter work and focus on the rider turning her body position in the direction of travel.
 Again, Shannon helps the rider with the specific body position required to bend the horse properly.
-In the canter half-pass, it is important to ride both sides of the horse, and then they start...
+In the canter half-pass, it is important to ride both sides of the ho...

-In this third part, they continue to work on canter half pass, straight on the center line and then executing a single flying change.
+In this third part, Shannon Dueck and the clinic rider continue to work on canter half pass, straight on the center line and then executing a single flying change.
 Doing a little less bend in half-pass makes it easier to do the flying change.
-The rider still needs to focus on the position of her hips throughout the movements ...
+The rider still needs to focus on the position of her ...

 Shannon helps a rider focus on establishing a consistent forward tempo with her mare.
 The tempo and the hind leg are important before trying to have the horse on the bit.
 They also canter right away to help establish the forward feeling.
 Once the mare is forward, they can focus on getting her to ...